 During 2012 and at the start of 2013 salaries have remained fairly static in the law jobs market.
 Some firms have used bonus repayments as a means of retaining and attracting key players.

-(Source: Industry estimates and data from Simply Law Jobs 2012)
+(Source: Industry estimates and data from Simply Law Jobs)

 Overview of job prospects for lawyers

 The recession forced many firms to freeze their recruitment programmes and lawyer hires were down during 2011.
-However throughout 2012 more vacancies have been coming onto the market although employers are increasingly demanding niche sector specific experience.
+However, throughout the last few years, more vacancies have been coming onto the market, although employers are increasingly demanding niche sector specific experience.
 “As ever, candidates with the most effective interpersonal skills alongside technical prowess are the most sought-after,” says Yvonne Smyth, managing director of Hays Legal.

 “Areas in demand include corporate, banking, litigation.
 More niche areas such as tax and pensions typically suffer from a shortage of candidates.
 Personal injury and insurance remains busy although firms have an eye on the Jackson reforms, and defendant insurance fraud solicitors remain in high demand.
 Employment law remains steady but has been quieter than at the height of the recession.”